adamenagy/mfgdm-api-tutorial/Prerequisites and GraphQL/index.md

 Before moving to the next step, let's run our very first query.

-For that, you just need to go to the **Explorer** app at `https://mfgdatamodel-explorer.autodesk.io/`, log in, and run the query from the very first panel (GetHubs), just like in the image below:
+For that, you just need to go to the **Explorer** app at [https://mfgdatamodel-explorer.autodesk.io/](https://mfgdatamodel-explorer.autodesk.io/), log in, and run the query from the very first panel called **GetHubs**, just like in the image below:

 ![First Query](/mfgdm-api-tutorial/assets/images/firstquery.png)

 > _We'll get back to GraphQL syntax throughout the queries in the next section.
-As it's not like the usual REST requests, we'll cover the differences and possibilities in parallel, while also learning the supported MFG Data Model API queries._
+As it's not like the usual **REST** requests, we'll cover the differences and possibilities in parallel, while also learning the supported **MFG Data Model API** queries._

 [Next Step - Explorer and First Queries](../../explorer/home/){: .btn}